 So you’ve worked through the issues of whether you want to sell on Amazon.
 Now you’re ready to move forward with getting signed up or “registered” as a seller.
 So what happens when you register?
 What is now expected of you as an Amazon Seller?
 What steps should you take immediately to prepare your store for customers?
+We’ll walk you through setting up your account in Seller Central, and what you need to do before you list your first product on Amazon.

 To sign up, you can go through a few different self-service options: